 and requested the Executive Secretary to advance its implementation and report on the progress at the sixth meeting.

 At its fifth meeting

-adopted a comprehensive programme of work on public awareness, education and participation concerning the safe transfer, handling and use of LMOs and invited governments and relevant organizations to implement it and share their experiences and lessons learned through the BCH.
-The programme includes the following four elements: 1) capacity-building, 2) public awareness and education, 3) public access to information and, 4) public participation.
-COP-MOP also called for provision of additional support to developing country Parties and Parties with economies in transition to enable them to implement the programme of work and also requested the COP to urge the GEF to take into account the programme of work in its funding activities.
-Parties were encouraged to establish or make use of existing committees to provide advice and guidance on the implementation of the programme of work and the Secretariat was invited to establish an online forum and other means needed to facilitate exchange of information and experiences on the implementation of the programme of work.
+adopted a comprehensive programme of work on public awareness, education and participation concerning the safe transfer, handling and use of LMOs and invited Parties, other governments and relevant organizations to implement it and share their experiences and lessons learned through the BCH.
+The Secretariat was invited to establish an online forum and other means needed to facilitate exchange of information and experiences on the implementation of the programme of work.

 A Portal on Public Awareness, Education and Participation

 was established to host online discussions and make available resources.

 , encouraged Parties to implement requirements under Article 23